WALL – Our exciting community multimedia project for 2017/2018

 Bricks on the Wall

 Project with local schools and community groups.
-Encouraging groups to draw/paint on brick size wood/cardboard/fabric on the theme of WALLs.
+Encouraging groups to draw/paint on brick size cardboard on the theme of WALLs.
 These will be incorporated into an installation in the SE9 Container Gallery and elsewhere .

 We have heard from one primary school that they are planning to make ceramic bricks , which can then be installed on a wall on the school after the project .
+Other schools are now involved and planning exciting activities and brickmaking.

 We now have offers on mosaic and crocheted bricks.
 A real mix of material and creative talent.
+El Recreo, our Eltham Spanish group are planning a fabric installation.

 Leading: Pragya Kumar and John Wingham